Wagyu at Riversdale

 Elise is a daughter of Isla, sired by a fullblood Wagyu bull called Dutch.
 So she’s three quarters Wagyu.
 She’s had two calves so far: Hazel and Gareth.

 Elise, like Fiona is polled meaning she did not develop horns, a trait inherited as a dominant gene from her mother Isla, a polled Angus/wagyu cross.

 Ellie is a daughter of Gertrude by the Wagyu bull Dutch.
 She is a full sister of Daisy.
 She’s had one heifer calf, Gaelle.
 Gaelle was born ten days early and Ellie seemed a bit bewildered, and didn’t want to let her calf suckle, but after a couple of weeks (where Gaelle got supplementary milk) Ellie accepted her.

 Emma is a daughter of Skye out of our own bull Scotty, who was a son of Maiden, so she’s three quarters Wagyu, one quarter shorthorn.
 In 2021 she contracted listerial meningitis, had paralysis of her jaw and was unable to eat or drink.
 She was very, very ill, and we had to stomach pump food and fluids into her for five days.
 She made a full and remarkable recovery.

 Fergie is a daughter of Olivia out of our own bull Scotty, so she’s a grand-daughter of Maiden.
 She is a bit of a bully with cattle who are smaller than her, and seems to be a bit bossy.
-She’s due to have her first calf next year.
+She had her first calf, Heidi, in 2022.

 Fiona is a daughter of Isla, sired by the Australian bull Prelude.
-She is tall and long and a very pretty heifer.
-She’s due to have her first calf in spring 2022.
+She is tall, long, pretty heifer who is polled (meaning she does not develop horns).
+She had her first calf in spring 2022, ‘Hans’.